Our next Virtual Postgraduate Open Day will take place on Wednesday 31 March. Register now to secure your place.

 You can find a quick breakdown below.
 Full details and helpful links can be found on our website.

 🏴 Scottish students: The Student Awards Agency (SAAS) can provide a loan of up to £10,000 to help both full-time and part-time students cover tuition fees and living costs.

-🏴 English students: The UK Government has a new postgraduate loan scheme providing up to £10,000 per year.
-This applies to most postgraduate courses but cannot be combined with other PhD funding from the Government, the Research Council or NHS.
+🏴 English students: The UK Government has a new postgraduate loan scheme providing up to £11,222 to help you cover your the cost of your studies.

 Northern Irish students: You could be eligible for a postgraduate loan of up to £5,500 from the Department of Economy.

 Applications can be made directly through Student Finance Northern Ireland.

 🏴 Welsh students: You may be eligible to receive up to £17,489 as a combination of grant and loan from the Welsh Government to cover the costs of your tuition fees and living costs.

 PhD students can apply for a Postgraduate Doctoral Loan of up to £26,445.

 You can apply online through Student Finance Wales

 🇪🇺 EU Students: If you’re an EU student, you may be entitled to our EU Postgraduate Scholarship – giving a 40% reduction in the cost of your annual tuition fees.